Travel to E-ELT Armazones

 - The High Altitude Medical Examination (HAME) is a medical examination that certifies that the individual is fit to perform work above 3000 metres.
 The relevant extract to show to the occupational physician is on p.
 93 of the ALMA Safety Manual.
 A certificate is valid during 1 year from the date of release, unless a specific lesser term is indicated by the evaluating doctor.

-- Have slept at least one night at around 2000m to 3000m altitude for acclimatization before they can go up to the top of Armazones.
+- It is recommended to sleep at least one night at around 2000m to 3000m altitude for acclimatization before going up to the top of Armazones.

 - External Visitors (defined as any person not in a contractual or working relationship with ESO, e.g. journalists) staying at Armazones less than 2 hours: need to sign a waiver form before every visit.

 - External Visitors (defined as above) staying at Armazones more than 2 hours: an High Altitude Medical Examination, HAME is required.